 - Do not submit designs with curse words or use them in your listing (more on them below).
-Amazon will reject likely your design.
+Amazon will likely reject your design.
 If you’re really set on making a shirt with them, try another print-on-demand service like Zazzle or Redbubble.

-- Do keyword research for your title and listing (there are third party tools or you can use Amazon as a search engine for your terms).
+- Do keyword research for your title and listing (there are third-party tools or you can use Amazon as a search engine for your terms).

 Create Your Listing

 - Be sure to position your design carefully – where it gets placed is exactly how it will print.